alexishevia/ppp-cli/README.md

     - When generating a new PPP, the previous PPP is used as a template
 - Create weekly PPPs
     - Each weekly PPP is saved as: `weekly_YYYY-MM-DD_YYYY-MM-DD`
-    - When generating a new weekly PPP, all PPPs for the last week are used as a template
+    - When generating a new weekly PPP, all PPPs for the last week are merged into a template
 - Automatically post your PPP to a slack channel

 ## Installation